 All schools are accountable for the public money that is entrusted to them for the education of the children in their care, and as such engage with inspection processes.
-St Mary’s has been rated as Outstanding in our most recent Ofsted Inspection and Outstanding under the Statutory Inspection of Anglican and Methodist Schools (SIAMS).
+St Mary’s has been rated as Good in our most recent Ofsted Inspection and Outstanding under the Statutory Inspection of Anglican and Methodist Schools (SIAMS).
 You can read the reports and explore more about Ofsted and SIAMS here:

 At St Mary’s staff and children alike really love learning.
 You can read on our Learning pages how our attitudes to learning help us achieve our best.
 You can read here about how this translates into results.

 - KS2 SATS 2019*

 *The government will not publish KS2 school level data for the 2021-2022 academic year.
 They have archived data from the 2018-2019 academic year because they recognise that the data from that year may no longer reflect current performance.

 Click here to read more information about the school’s performance and to make comparisons with other local schools.

 There are some children who are at risk of making slower progress and failing to reach their full potential due to life experiences outside their control.
 The government has recognised this and provides additional money to schools to invest in extra support for these children which is called Pupil Premium.
 The money and support continues for 6 years – even if circumstances change.
 The only way that schools can access this money is by families registering their eligibility.
 You can find details on how to do this here.